I’ve earned over a million dollars from creating and launching online courses.

 Yes, sometimes your internet goes out during a webinar or your microphone wasn’t on when you hit “record” on that video take.
 Files get overwritten, passwords don’t get sent like they should, and there are weird browser issues that you didn’t anticipate.

 My best advice?
-Caca happens, but it doesn’t mean you’re a bad business owner – you just need to be prepared to handle the tech tangle when it comes your way.
+Poopoo happens, but it doesn’t mean you’re a bad business owner – you just need to be prepared to handle the tech tangle when it comes your way.

 19. Most People Don’t Finish The Online Courses They Buy (But You Can Help Them!)